 Experiencing Bipolar Disorder and Addiction

 By the third week, I was hospitalized.
 I had to go to rehabilitation and a psych ward, and it began the journey of recovery.
-It included multiple hospitalizations over a series of years, largely when there was a change in my medication.
+This included multiple hospitalizations over a series of years, largely when there was a change in my medication.
 It was not an easy process, because no one had all the answers.
-My mother and sister were incredibly helpful, as were other forms of community or support, but at the end of the day they could only suggest things.
+My mother and sister were incredibly helpful, as were other forms of community or support, but at the end of the day, they could only suggest things.
 I had to walk through it.

 Growth When the Answer Wasn’t Clear

 Having both mental health — bipolar disorder — and addiction issues created extra challenges.
 I threw myself immediately into support groups like AA (Alcoholics Anonymous) and NA (Narcotics Anonymous), which were really helpful.
 But I didn’t really focus as much on the mental health aspect — the bipolar disorder — because it felt like it had a red badge, meaning that it was less accepted.
-That’s why I could do well in recovery for awhile, and then suddenly swing into a bipolar episode.
-Things changed when I began to actively seek help for the bipolar disorder.
+That’s why I could do well in recovery for a while, and then suddenly swing into a bipolar episode.
+Things changed when I began to actively seek help for bipolar disorder.
 I began to be more open and honest with my psychologist and psychiatrist instead of trying to hide.

 I learned a lot about myself through the process.
 At first, it was overwhelming because there was no simple answer.
 Eventually, I realized I just had to go through life and try to make the best decision.
 I began to just choose from the best choice I had, instead of trying to be perfect.
 Sometimes I made a mistake, but every time, I learned from it.
 I stood on the phrase, “don’t give up,” and I didn’t.
-There were times that I didn’t know if I was going to make it, when I was searching for an answer.
+There were times that I didn’t know if I was going to make it when I was searching for an answer.
 In those moments, it was as if life would give me an answer that many times I was unsure of.
 But, it would often be the answer that I needed.
 It gave me a better understanding of myself and what I was going through, even though it wasn’t what I thought I was looking for.

 Rediscovering Creativity and the Gift of My Story

 My recovery process led to the rediscovery of so much creativity, and joy from it.
-Music has always been a passion for me — metal, then punk / hardcore, hip hop, Dave Matthews Band, and EDM — I like a broad range.
+Music has always been a passion for me.
+Metal, then punk/hardcore, hip hop, Dave Matthews Band, and EDM: I like a broad range.
 I’m now able to appreciate it even more.
-I’ve started helping a friend with editing on his music, and doing other types of video work and projects.
+I’ve started helping a friend with editing on his music and doing other types of video work and projects.
 A few years back, I started a website called Instinctive Bird that enabled me to explore aspects of my creativity, including writing and sharing my story.
 This aligns with my passion to share encouragement and hope around mental health and mental illness.